paulalisson/fasttextM/README.md

 ft_download_model("fr", mb = 500)
 ```

-*Note that these only need to be one once and they are then saved
+**Note that these only need to be downloaded once.
+They are then
-locally on your machine.* Next, we load these two models into
+saved locally on your machine.**

-memory:
+Next, we load these two models into memory:

 ```{r}
 ft_load("en")